 Jolie’s career as an actress defined the late 1990s and early 2000s, but her emerging work as a director has been both powerful and impactful.
 Jolie began directing with the crushing, In The Land Of Blood And Honey.
 She’s been prolific over the past few years.
 Releasing Unbroken, By The Sea, and First They Killed My Father.
 She’s tackled multiple genres and frequently gets involved in the writing as well.
-A true Jack-Of-All-Trades.
+A true Jill-of-all-trades.
 Female directors get it done.

-Woman comprise just 7 percent of all directors working in the top 250 domestic grossing films in 2016.
+Woman comprise just 7% of all directors working in the top 250 domestic grossing films in 2016.

 Along with her writing and directing and life partner, Ryan Fleck, Bolden has made a name for herself with strong, character-centric, work.
-The duo met in film school but Hollywood took notice when they released Half Nelson starring Ryan Gosling.Currently, they’re both working on Captain Marvel for Marvel Studios.
+The duo met in film school but Hollywood took notice when they released Half Nelson starring Ryan Gosling.Recently, they completed Captain Marvel for Marvel.
 Their documentary and editing backgrounds assure their films come in tight and keep you on the edge of your seat, even in the most dramatic stories.

-Fletcher was a renowned Choreographer who stepped into the Director’s Chair for the breakout hit, Step Up, in 2006.
-Since then she’s worked consistently, often with top stars like Sandra Bullock, Dolly Parton, Ryan Reynolds, Seth Rogen, and Barbra Streisand.Her newest film, Dumplin, is set to come out this summer.
+Fletcher was a renowned choreographer who stepped into the director’s chair for the breakout hit, Step Up, in 2006.
+Since then she’s worked consistently, often with top stars like Sandra Bullock, Dolly Parton, Ryan Reynolds, Seth Rogen, and Barbra Streisand.Her newest film, Dumplin', was released to great acclaim.
 She’s proven she can work with and handle stars with great success, easily belongs on any top female directors list.

 It’s hard to imagine a time when Ava DuVernay wasn’t a household name.
 Selma helped DuVernay break out and this years A Wrinkle In Time certified her as a visionary.